no-dap/capacitor-notification-extensions/README.md

     - Time based filters
 - Force-fire `localNotificationReceived` event listener which is not working properly in LocalNotification plugin

-# Depedency
+# Dependency
 Works fine with Capacitor 2.x
-Not competible with Capacitor 3.x
+Not compatible with Capacitor 3.x
 Use SQLite via Helper(from [capacitor sqlite plugin](https://github.com/capacitor-community/sqlite))

 # Installation